Hans Halvorson Physics, Logic, Philosophy

 Nielsen had been working up to it for many years, and in his book Grundideernes Logik (1864), he states it directly:

 As we can see from his lecture notes, Nielsen had long been preaching this lesson to his students.
 However, the publication of the overt statement was the occasion for a backlash, and most notably by Georg Brandes who wrote the pamphlet Dualisme i vores nyeste Philosophie (1866).
-(Brandes, born in 1842, had just completed his degree at the University of Copenhagen.)
+(Brandes, born in 1842, had just completed his degree at KU.)
 In this pamphlet, Brandes attacks Nielsen’s conception of the relation between faith and reason, arguing that it is as psychological impossibility to have a faith that is uninformed by considerations of a rational nature.

 Open questions